kdgdkd/MIDItema/README.md

 #### Testing OSC

-A simple Python script, osc_receiver.py, is provided in this repository to help you test and verify that OSC messages are being sent correctly.
+A simple Python script, osc_receiver.py, can be used to help you test and verify that OSC messages are being sent correctly.
 Run it in a separate terminal to see incoming messages.

 ## License